NickyLind/AnimalShelter.Solution/README.md

 #### You will need to have the application running in order to use the API
 * Once the project is successfully cloned and the database is connected to can now run the project
 * Navigate to the `AnimalShelter` directory and build the project with the command `dotnet build` to ensure there are no compiling errors
-* Once the project is succesfully built you may run the command `dotnet run` and navigate to Http://localport:5000 in your browser to access the applications
+* Once the project is succesfully built you may run the command `dotnet run` and a browser should automatically be opened to http://localhost:5000/api/Animals

-### 4) EndPoints
+### 4) EndPoints:
 Base URL: `http://localhost:5000/api/Animals`
-* The Base URL contains all animals currently loaded into the database *
+* The Base URL contains all animals currently loaded into the database
 #### HTTP request structure
 ```
 GET: /api/Animals